iitis/ec-qaoa-code/README.md

 ```
 ./xy_experiment_generator.sh
 ```
 This will generate data of appropriate size used in the paper.
-To parallelize the compution, in th bash script we used `&` so that the next command is run after the previous would was _started_.
+To parallelize the compution, in the bash script we used `&` so that the next command runs after the previous would was _started_.
 This will likely produce to large number of processes for a regular PC.
 To surpass overloading the computer, please remove `&`.
 All data

 The commands run through this script takes form
 ```